Way back in 2010, when I really started taking shooting seriously, every forum I read kept sending the same message: go get training.

 The final day took place on Tac Range 2, which follows along a curved creek bed.
 The drills remained the same, but the terrain grew more complicated.

-This is Max’s above became a factor.
+This is Max’s quote above became a factor.
 Finding targets to shoot becomes downright difficult at a times.
 It was easy to focus on the ones I already knew about.
 If the team wasn’t communicating as they spotted more, then we had problems.

 I often found myself shooting at the same few targets because my cover blocked my left field of view.
 Had I moved my head a few inches to the right, I would have seen them and engaged.